-In 2016/17, in line with our Corporate Business Plan and Council Priorities, the City commenced a comprehensive review of its waste management services.
+In 2016/17, in line with our Corporate Business Plan and Council Priorities, the City undertook a comprehensive review of its waste management services.

+СВР Council Description 2016/17 Actions Towards Completion

+Project Priorities

+Number Number

+10.1 34, 35, Review waste management - Commenced a review of the City's

+36 & 37 services waste management strategy.

+- The review is expected to be

+completed and put to Council in

+February 2018.

-CBP Project Number Council Priority Number Description 2016/17 Actions Towards Completion 10.1 34, 35, 36 & 37 Review waste management services Commenced a review of the City's waste management strategy.
-The review is expected to be completed and put to Council in February 2018.
-Council Resolution/Notice of Motion 2016/17 Actions Towards Completion Put to tender - bi-annual bulk verge green waste and annual bulk verge general waste collection.
-Item 9.2.4 - OMC 24 September 2016 annual bulk ve bulk verge ge sought for the City's bi- erge green waste and annual neral waste collection and wing approval from Council.
+2016/17 Council Resolutions 2016/17 Actions Towards Completion Put to tender - bi-annual bulk verge green - Tenders were sought for the City's bi-annual waste and annual bulk verge general waste bulk verge green waste and annual bulk verge collection. general waste collection and awarded following Item 9.2.4 - OMC 24 September 2016 approval from Council.